 Komodo National Park has been a UNESCO World Heritage site since 1991, but now faces significant challenges due to overtourism.
 With an estimated 1,300 adult dragons remaining across Komodo, Rinca, Flores, and Gili Motang, the increasing influx of tourists poses a serious threat to their habitat and survival.

-The surge in visitor numbers has led to habitat degradation, pollution, and disturbances to wildlife.
+The surge in visitor numbers has led to habitat degradation, pollution and disturbances to wildlife.
 Reports of Komodo dragons exhibiting unusual behaviour, such as lethargy and disorientation, have raised concerns about potential stress or mistreatment.
 While there is no confirmed evidence of the dragons being sedated or drugged, these behavioural changes highlight the need for stricter regulations and monitoring.

 In response to these pressures, the Indonesian government has proposed partial closures of Komodo National Park in 2025 to alleviate strain on the ecosystem.
 Additionally, a significant increase in entrance fees has been introduced to limit visitor numbers and fund conservation efforts.

 Despite its UNESCO status, Komodo National Park’s conservation outlook is of significant concern.
-The park faces threats from rising visitor numbers, climate change, and inadequate environmental assessments for new tourism infrastructure.
+The park faces threats from rising visitor numbers, climate change and inadequate environmental assessments for new tourism infrastructure.
 Without immediate and effective action, the delicate balance between tourism and conservation may tip, endangering the very species that make this park unique.

 Snorkelling and Diving: Explore Underwater Wonders

 The waters around Komodo National Park are some of the clearest and most beautiful in Indonesia, offering unparalleled opportunities for snorkelling and diving.
 The water temperature is perfect for swimming, and you don’t need a wetsuit to explore the vibrant coral reefs teeming with marine life.
-Expect to encounter colourful fish, turtles, and if you’re lucky, manta rays—especially between December and March, when they’re most active in the region.
-For diving enthusiasts, Komodo National Park is one of the top dive spots in Indonesia, with several dive operators offering boat trips from Labuan Bajo.
-Whether you’re a beginner or an experienced diver, the underwater world of Komodo is not to be missed.

 Where to Stay in Labuan Bajo

 I loved Labuan Bajo – it’s fairly small but pretty vibey without being overdone.
 I found it very easy to meet people there and there are plenty of nice cafes and restaurants.
-Accommodation options are very good – I actually ended up staying in 3 separate places as I booked my trip at such short notice!
+Accommodation options are very good.
+I actually ended up staying in 3 separate places as I booked my trip at such short notice!
 Here are some of my recommendations:

 💸 Budget-Friendly Stays: